ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-29-aws-cloudformation.md

 ## Triage

+### Best Practices

+* Don't hardcode names, passwords or usernames in template as this causes portability issues; use parameters and `!Ref`

+* When using the `Fn::GetAZs` use `0` or `1` or `3` to maximize portability

 ### Troubleshooting

 * `DELETE_FAILED` - lack permissions, S3 buckets must be empty before they can be deleted by CF, can use the RetainResources parameter to unstick the stack.

-* Dependency error - can happen in both create and delete scenarios - and generally can be resolved using the `DependsOn` attribute... so delete the EC2 instance prior to deleting the VPC and add the IGW before adding the IEP
+* Dependency error - can happen in both create and delete scenarios - and generally can be resolved using the `DependsOn` attribute... so delete the EC2 instance prior to deleting the VPC and add the IGW before adding the IEP; CF will error if there is a recursive or cross reference

 * Insufficient IAM permissions - need permissions to run CF and the resources it creates, modifies or deletes.